 For each of the three preceding financial years ended 30 June 2014, a member of our Group declared dividends of HK\$1.4 million, HK\$1.4 million and HK\$82.4 million, representing approximately 6.9%, 6.0% and 178.4% of the respective period's net profit attributable to shareholders.
 Our Directors consider that there is no material adverse impact on our Group's financial and liquidity position arising out of the dividend payments.
-During the year ended 30 June 2014, the amount due from General Top, a related company, of HK\$80,097,000 was offset against dividend payable by Sing Fat Construction to its sole shareholder, pursuant to a set-off deed dated 30 June 2014 between General Top, Sing Fat Construction and its sole shareholder.
-On 1 December 2014, our Company declared a dividend of approximately HK\$87 million to our sole shareholder which was and shall be paid out from our internal resources of which approximately HK\$80 million was settled in December 2014 and the remaining amount of approximately HK\$7 million shall be settled prior to the Listing.
-Our Group does not have a predetermined payout ratio.
-However, our Directors have no present intention to declare any dividend prior to 31 December 2015.
-We will re-evaluate our dividend policy from time to time.
+During the year ended 30 June 2014, the amount due from General Top, a related company, of HK\$80,097,000 was offset against dividend payable by Sing Fat Construction to its then shareholders, pursuant to a set-off deed dated 30 June 2014 between General Top, Sing Fat Construction and its then shareholders.
+On [•] November 2014, we declared a dividend of HK\$[60] million to our then shareholders which was paid out by our internal resources and was settled on [•] November 2014.